BIO 101 1V

 INTRO HUMAN BIOMECHANICS

 Biomechanics is a field which uses mechanical analyses to investigate biological problems.
 Biomechanics involves combining what we know about the anatomy and physiology of the body, and physics to investigate problems.
 It is an increasingly popular field of study, as it has applications in health, prosthetic design, ergonomics, athletics, and computer gaming.
 Students who complete this course will study the methods that are currently used in investigating human biomechanical problems.
 Topics covered will include: mechanical and structural properties of living tissues, loads applied to joints, common sports injuries and treatments, linear and angular kinematics, linear and angular kinetics, equilibrium and torque.
 Course cross-listed with PHYS 220.
-Prerequisites: MATH 111 or 112 or equivalent.
+Prerequisites: C or better in MATH 114A; or placement into MATH 114B, 122, or 231; or consent of instructor.
+(F)

 BIO 250 EV